Is LinkedIn the New Customer Hub for B2B Marketing in 2026?

 The opportunity lies not in replacing owned ecosystems, but in recognising LinkedIn as the outer layer of modern community architecture.

-Is LinkedIn Becoming a Customer Hub for B2B marketing?
+Is LinkedIn Effective for B2B Marketing?

 Interested to know more about scaling customer communities?
 Read our ultimate guide.